Food Temp Chart

 4. Removes Toxic Chemicals

-Iodine can remove heavy metal toxins like lead, mercury and other biological toxins.
+Iodine can remove heavy metals like lead, mercury and other biological toxins.
 Accumulating evidence suggests there are many extrathyroidal benefits of iodine, including antioxidant functions, maintaining the integrity of the mammary gland as well as antibacterial properties, particularly against H. pylori, which is a bacterial infection in the stomach and associated with gastric cancer.
 (23)

 5. Boosts Immunity